-James Cameron has successfully dived to the Mariana Trench, the deepest known point in the world's oceans.
+James Cameron has successfully dived into the Mariana Trench, the deepest known point in the world's oceans.
 The Oscar-winning director confirmed his historic solo dive in his one-man submersible.

-The Deepsea Challenger is fully equipped with cameras and robotic arms and dive vertically at speeds of 500 to 700 feet per minute where the strong pressure hits 16,000 pounds per square inch.
+The Deepsea Challenger is fully equipped with cameras and robotic arms and dives vertically at speeds of 500 to 700 feet per minute, where the strong pressure hits 16,000 pounds per square inch.

 James Cameron collected samples for future research.
 His goal is to understand how life develops at that depth.

 Cameron spent hours at the bottom of the trench collecting samples for research that will allow scientists around the world to learn about the habitat and life forms at that depth.